CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 ---
 With the growth of low latency and high performance applications, precision timing has become increasingly important.
 Precision Time Protocol (PTP) is used to synchronize clocks in a network and is capable of sub-microsecond accuracy.
 The clocks are organized in a master-slave hierarchy.
 The slaves are synchronized to their masters, which can be slaves to their own masters.
 The hierarchy is created and updated automatically by the best master clock (BMC) algorithm, which runs on every clock.
 The grandmaster clock is the top-level master and is typically synchronized by using a Global Positioning System (GPS) time source to provide a high-degree of accuracy.

 A boundary clock has multiple ports; one or more master ports and one or more slave ports.
 The master ports provide time (the time can originate from other masters further up the hierarchy) and the slave ports receive time.
-The boundary clock absorbs sync messages in the slave port, uses that port to set its clock, then generates new sync messages from this clock out of all of its master ports.
+The boundary clock absorbs Sync messages in the slave port, uses that port to set its clock, then generates new Sync messages from this clock out of all of its master ports.

 Cumulus Linux includes the `linuxptp` package for PTP, which uses the `phc2sys` daemon to synchronize the PTP clock with the system clock.